What the study found

 - Intestinal epithelial cells and the mucosal barrier were disrupted during EAE induction.

-- Phenyllactic acid was enriched in cecal contents of EAE mice.
+- Phenyllactic acid was enriched in the cecal contents of EAE mice.

-- The study reports that phenyllactic acid downregulated oxidative phosphorylation complexes and reduced maximal mitochondrial respiration.
+- The study indicates that phenyllactic acid downregulates OXPHOS complexes and reduces maximal mitochondrial respiration.

 Disclosure